nautobot/nautobot/docs/installation/upgrading.md

 * Applies any database migrations that were included in the release
 * Collects all static files to be served by the HTTP service

+!!! note
+    It's possible that the upgrade script will display a notice warning of unreflected database migrations:

+        Your models have changes that are not yet reflected in a migration, and so won't be applied.
+        Run 'manage.py makemigrations' to make new migrations, and then re-run 'manage.py migrate' to apply them.

+    This may occur due to semantic differences in environment, and can be safely ignored.
+Never attempt to create new migrations unless you are inentionally modifying the database schema.

 # Restart the WSGI Service

 Finally, restart the WSGI service to run the new code.
 If you followed this guide for the initial installation, this is done using `supervisorctl`: